ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/map-reduce-indexes.markdown

 ### Example III - complex calculations

-This example will illustrate how we can put some calculations inside index and is based on one of the indexes available in sample database (`Product/Sales`).
+This example illustrates how we can put some calculations inside an index and is based on one of the indexes available in sample database (`Product/Sales`).

-Let's assume that we want to know how many times product was ordered and how much we earned for it.
-To do this we need to define following index:
+Let's assume that we want to know how many times the product was ordered and how much we earned for it.
+In order to extract that information, we need to define the following index:

 {CODE map_reduce_2_0@Indexes\MapReduceIndexes.cs /}